-In addition to fund-raising projects, Jan Buerge serves on the Mattie Rhodes Center Board of Directors.
-Her support of their counseling and community intervention programs fits well with her own personal beliefs, her long-ago background as a social worker in community corrections, and the store’s commitment to “enhance human life, beauty and the future.”
-Her specific involvement in the Cultural Arts Program at Mattie Rhodes allows her to share her knowledge of folk art from many cultures and help support their ongoing community program and art events.
+In addition to fund-raising projects, Jan Buerge served for six years on the Mattie Rhodes Center Board of Directors.
+Her support of their counseling and community intervention programs fit well with her own personal beliefs, her long-ago background as a social worker in community corrections, and the store’s commitment to “enhance human life, beauty and the future.”
+Her specific involvement in the Cultural Arts Program at Mattie Rhodes allowed her to share her knowledge of folk art from many cultures and help support their ongoing community program and art events.

-Jan has also served in various capacities with the Westport Merchants Association and, more recently, the Brookside Business Association.
+Jan has also served in various capacities with the Brookside Business Association.
 From many years Jan has had the honor to chair the Events and Marketing Committee which plans and produces a multitude of special events including the nationally-acclaimed Brookside Art Annual.